Azure-Federal-Patterns-and-Practices/AzureVirtualDesktop/docs/troubleshooting.md

 ## Troubleshooting

-If you need to redeploy this solution b/c of an error or other reason, be sure the virtual machines are turned on.
-If your host pool is "pooled", I would recommended disabling your logic app to ensure the scaling solution doesn't turn off any of your VMs during the deployment.
-If the VMs are off, the deployment will fail since the extensions cannot be validated / updated.
+If you need to redeploy this solution due to an error or to add resources, be sure the virtual machines (aka session hosts) are turned on.
+For "pooled" host pools, you must disable scaling as well.
+If the virtual machines are shutdown, the deployment will fail since virtaul machine extensions cannot be updated when virtual machines are in a shutdown state.